 Culture & media faculty John Urang published an article titled Solitary Confinement: Reproduction and the Law in Kluge's Abschied von gestern in the fall 2013 issue of New German Critique.

-On October 21, 1859, 12 courageous young women disembarked in Portland, Oregon, after a long sea voyage from Quebec.
+On October 21, 1859, 12 courageous young women disembarked in Portland, Oregon, after a 7,000-mile land and sea voyage from Quebec.

 Within days, these dozen members of the Sisters of the Holy Names of Jesus and Mary began their educational mission in Oregon.
-They founded St. Mary's Academy in downtown Portland, and soon the academy housed a school to educate teachers.
+They founded St. Mary's Academy in downtown Portland.

 Throughout their storied history, the Sisters established a rich heritage of educating the "whole person," providing a challenging academic experience in an environment where students could grow spiritually and artistically, and cultivate their appreciation for the extraordinary natural beauty of the world.